zhilyaev/werf/docs/pages/reference/registry/image_naming.md

 ### --tag-ci

-Tag works only in GitLab environment.
+Tag works only in GitLab CI or Travis CI environment.

-The [docker tag](https://docs.docker.com/glossary/?term=tag) name is based on a GitLab CI variable `CI_COMMIT_TAG`  or `CI_COMMIT_REF_NAME`.
+The [docker tag](https://docs.docker.com/glossary/?term=tag) name is based on a current git-tag or git-branch, for which CI job is run.

+Dapp determines git tag name based on `CI_COMMIT_TAG` environment variable for Gitlab CI or `TRAVIS_TAG` environment variable for Travis CI.
+This environment variable will be referred to as **git tag variable**.

+Dapp determines git branch name based on `CI_COMMIT_REF_NAME` environment variable for Gitlab CI or `TRAVIS_BRANCH` environment variable for Travis CI.
+This environment variable will be referred to as **git branch variable**.

-The `CI_COMMIT_TAG` environment variable presents only when building git tag.
+The **git tag variable** presents only when building git tag.
 In this case, dapp creates an image and marks it as a built image for git tag (by adding **meta-information** into newly created docker layer).

-If the `CI_COMMIT_TAG` environment variable is absent, then dapp uses the `CI_COMMIT_REF_NAME` environment variable to get the name of building git branch.
+If the **git tag variable** is absent, then dapp uses the **git branch variable** to get the name of building git branch.
 In this case, dapp creates an image and marks it as a built image for git branch (by adding **meta-information** into newly created docker layer).

 After getting git tag or git branch name, dapp applies [slug](#slug) transformation rules if this name doesn't meet with the slug requirements.
 This behavior allows using tags and branches with arbitrary names in Gitlab like `review/fix#23`.